daniel-molina/visualequation/HACKING.md

 A **faithful operator** is an operator FOP such that:

 *   It is a uop, or
-*   If it has N args, N-1 args are dummy.
+*   It has one arg.

 > **Properties**:
 >